 Throughout the years, dozens of other men came forward with eerily similar stories.
-They all involved an attractive blonde wearing a white party dress, who would dance and, ultimately, disappear near the cemetery.
-Some claimed to see her walking down the road, seemingly playing, or even jumping into traffic.
-Others would say that they stopped to give the girl a ride and, in traditional “” form, the white-clad woman would disappear as they neared Resurrection Cemetery—sometimes after she got out of the car, and sometimes as the driver walked around to the passenger side to open her door.
+They all involved an attractive blonde wearing a white party dress who would dance--and ultimately disappear near the cemetery.
+Some claimed to see her walking down the road, sometimes even jumping into oncoming traffic.
+Others would say that they stopped to give the girl a ride, and in traditional “” form, the white-clad woman would disappear as they neared Resurrection Cemetery—sometimes after she got out of the car, and sometimes as the driver walked around to the passenger side to open her door.

 The stories of the girl behind the ghost vary.
 The most prominent is that Mary, as she came to be called, was out one evening with a boyfriend, dancing at the Oh Henry Ballroom (now the Willowbrook Ballroom).
-They got into a spat and, unable to stand his company any longer, the young woman stormed out of the ballroom to walk home alone.
-Not long after departing the dance hall, Mary was struck by a car and killed.
-Mary’s parents later found by her body; they dressed her in white and buried her in Resurrection Cemetery.
-The young woman’s spirit then rose from the grave, wandering the cemetery grounds and haunting her old favorite dancing places.
+They got into a spat, and unable to stand his company any longer, the young woman stormed out of the ballroom to walk home alone.
+Not long after departing the dance hall, Mary was struck by a car.
+The driver fled the scene, leaving her for dead.
+Mary’s parents later found by her body; they dressed her in a white gown and dancing shoes and buried her in Resurrection Cemetery.
+The young woman’s spirit then rose from the grave, wandering the cemetery grounds and haunting her favorite dancing places.
 Unlike other reported ghosts, it seems that this spirit does not hide from human contact—rather, she seeks it out.

-In either case, Mary’s story has captivated ghost-hunters for decades.
-Some write it off as merely an urban legend, but the sightings over the years are undeniably striking.
+In any case, Mary’s story has captivated ghost-hunters for decades.
+Some write it off as merely an urban legend, but the consistent sightings of this mysterious figure over the years are undeniably striking.